MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-basics/essential-xaml-syntax.md

 </ContentPage>
 ```

-Because Android and Windows are set to the default value of `Padding`, that tag can be removed:
+Because Android and UWP are set to the default value of `Padding`, that tag can be removed:

 ```xaml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"